-Expats who owe US taxes will need to pay by April 15, 2021.
-This is the usual tax filing and payment deadline for Americans in the US.
-But this date is also inclusive of Americans abroad who owe US taxes.
+Expats who owe US taxes will need to pay by May 17, 2021.
+This is a new tax filing and payment deadline for American citizens, due to the pandemic.

 US citizens who live abroad and owe US tax to the IRS do so because they are typically self-employed, high-income earners or live in a low-tax country.

 Most American expats can ignore the May 17 date because they do not owe US taxes.
 This is due to tax credits like the Foreign Tax credit – a dollar-for-dollar (or euro, pound, yen, etc.) credit from the income taxes paid to your host country against US tax liability.

 June 15th – US Tax Filing Deadline for Expats

 American expats have a special automatic two-month extension to file their US expat taxes.
 This separates them from the Americans in the States.
 This date allows expats more time to gather their documents and file their foreign taxes before they file their US taxes.

 Within the 2021 tax deadlines and extensions is the expat tax filing deadline for Americans abroad.
 This filing deadline is June 15, 2021.
 This is the typical filing extension deadline that has existed for many years.